RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nqx7hn/i_sense_a_strong_emotion/ngat3ka/

 Yes.
-He was alaso since year 2021 a "Talking Point Faith" Bible fiction seller / like the Trump science fiction Bible selling.
+Kirk was also since year 2021 a "Talking Point Faith" Bible fiction seller / like the Trump science fiction Bible selling.
 This is Russia's War Against Reality with fiction addiction mind exploitations.
 It is self-harm to all humanity who had never come to terms with the fiction addiction crisis, the literacy problems of not grasping metaphors.
-The Tower of Babel now in subreddit vs. subreddit langauge barriers.
+The Tower of Babel now in subreddit vs. subreddit language barriers.
 Media addicts hate other media addicts with the slightest of differences. ... ... ...
 “Half the people in the world think that the metaphors of their religious traditions, for example, are facts.
 And the other half contends that they are not facts at all.
 As a result we have people who consider themselves believers because they accept metaphors as facts, and we have others who classify themselves as atheists because they think religious metaphors are lies.” ― Joseph Campbell, Thou Art That: Transforming Religious Metaphor

 https://old.reddit.com/r/clevercomebacks/comments/1nqx7hn/i_sense_a_strong_emotion/nga8iqo/